-Figure 97 Creating an ACL
+Figure 106 Creating an ACL

 - Admin can login to the Switch and verify if the ACL is properly configured.
 ACL name is prefixed with PPS- to distinguish between the ACLs created manually and the one's pushed from PPS. - ACL name modification is not allowed. - When deleting an ACL from PPS ensure that it is not applied on any interface or port.
 Otherwise, deletion of ACL will not succeed on the Switch. - ACL configured from PPS should not be modified manually. - ACL number has to be chosen based on the Switch configuration guide.
 This is required only for the Switches, which create ACLs using ACL number as the key.
 Ensure that the configured ACL number is not used on the Switch.
-Currently, ACL number is mandatory only for HP-3com (H3C) switches.
+Currently, ACL number is mandatory only for HP-3com (H3C) switches. - Alcatel-Lucent Switch (Omni-Switch) doesn't support ACL configuration on the interface.
+Hence, ACL enforcement is not supported for Alcatel-Lucent Switch (Omni-Switch).